No. 19 Tennessee hands No. 6 Arizona first loss 77-73

 Associated Press

+“(Fulkerson) was the best player on the floor,” Arizona coach Tommy Lloyd said.
+“He drew 13 fouls, that’s almost a record.
+Our plan was to make him score lots of points and he did.”

+“(Fulkerson) came out 30 minutes before everyone else to shoot around,” Tennessee coach Rick Barnes said.
+“He was there last night when I left.
+He knows it’s his last year.”

-Santiago Vescovi had 15 points, Josiah-Jordan James added 12 and Justin Powell scored 11 for the Volunteers (9-2).
+Tennessee veterans Santiago Vescovi had 15 points, and Josiah-Jordan James added 12.
+Auburn transfer Justin Powell scored 11.

 Bennedict Mathurin had 14 of his 28 points in the first half.
-He was the only Arizona (11-1) starter to score in the first 20 minutes as Tennessee took a 34-21 lead.
+He was the only Arizona starter to score in the first 20 minutes as Tennessee took a 34-21 lead.
 Kerr Kriisa scored 11 points for Arizona.
+Wildcat big men Christian Koloko and Azuolas Tubelis combined for just 10 points, all in the second half.

+“We weren’t able to get a lot of post touches,” Lloyd said.
+“At the end of the day, there’s usually one recipe.
+The recipe is ‘toughen up.’”

 Tennessee hit seven of its first 11 shots and opened with a 16-2 advantage in the first five minutes.
 It took the Wildcats until the first four minutes of the second half to get back in the game.
 Arizona hit 7 of 9 shots to start the second half to cut the Vols’ lead to 44-40.